pa-nik/SP25-IXD-256/assignment05/README.md

 ## Introduction

 Provide a description of your initial project idea and include images of the concept sketches that you created in Part 1 of this assignment.
-Explain the reasoning behind your final choice of the project concept, whether it’s based on one of the initial sketches, or a departure from the original idea.
+Explain the context and use case for the interactive physical prototype you've created (such as your home, school, city street, nature) as well as its intended audience.

 ## Implementation

-Explain your process of prototype development including all applicable aspects such as hardware (electronics), firmware (MicroPython code), software (HTML/CSS/JavaScript or other code), integrations (Adafruit IO, IFTTT, etc.), enclosure and mechanical design.
+Explain your process of prototype development including all applicable aspects such as hardware (electronics), firmware (MicroPython code), software (ProtoPie, HTML/CSS/JavaScript or other code), integrations (Adafruit IO, IFTTT, etc.), enclosure and mechanical design.

 In general, think of your audience as someone new trying to learn how to make your project and make sure to cover anything helpful to explain how it functions.
 Use a separate subheader for each part:

 ### State Diagram

 Include a state diagram (flowchart) to explan the interactive behaviors of the prototype you created.
-Make sure to indicate which parts of the diagram represent hardware/firmware functionality (code on the ATOM board) and which parts are computer software (ProtoPie, etc.)
+Indicate which parts of the diagram represent hardware/firmware functionality (code on the ATOM board) and which parts are computer software (ProtoPie, etc.)

 ### Hardware